Salmon Trolling Setup

 That means when trolling you want a rod that is specifically designed to troll.
 They have more eyes on them than a normal baitcaster and are usually built a lot tougher.

 Materials wise look for glass fiber or a glass fiber and graphite composite rod.
+The best salmon trolling rod I have used is the Lamiglas Classic Glass.

 Look for a rod that falls somewhere within the following range of specifications: